TylerYep/wolfbot/README.md

   * Predictions with constraint satisfaction heuristics https://simpleai.readthedocs.io/en/latest/constraint_satisfaction_problems.html

 * Unit Testing:
-  * Player can accept 0 parameters? just multiply to make list.
   * Wolf_inds isn't used in stats.py
   * Insomniac testing is very confusing to me.
-  * One night output doesn't work 100% of the time - finish voting and predictions first.
+  * One night output doesn't work 100% of the time.
   * Test constructors more thoroughly.

 * Design Considerations:
-  * Multiple constructors for each role?
-  * game_roles and original_roles in the classes for each role -> should default to None? to follow Minion and Tanner API.
+  * game_roles and original_roles in the classes for each role: different for each awake_init function?
 Causes a lot of pylint issues.
+I could find how many to pass in one_night.
+  * Rethink Wolf characters and how the class mechanics work before writing their tests.
+This may be the next big step in the project, or I might go back to multi-statement.

 * Small Stories:
-  * Add List of SolverStates and Example SavedGames to conftest.py
+  * Add List of SolverStates to conftest.py